 When China Southern was a member of SkyTeam, I booked this flight on delta.com using 40,000 Delta SkyMiles for a one way flight in business class from Bangkok (BKK) to Guangzhou, China (CAN) and a flight in first class on a 777-300ER from (CAN) to Beijing Capitol Airport (PEK).

 Even though China Southern left SkyTeam on January 16, 2019, my previously booked ticket was valid even though I traveled on January 30.
-In fact you could still book China Southern awards with SkyMiles for some time after China Southern left SkyTeam.
+In fact you could still book China Southern awards with SkyMiles as of the date of this post and for the foreseeable future.

 China Southern Flight CZ 3036